huangyibob/learngit/readme.txt

 Create a branch is quick.

 Create a new branch is quick and simple.
 With the command of stash,to keep the current work!

+Today is my birthday!